-In addition to the biological factors that place females at a higher risk of STDs, females may be less likely to negotiate safer sexual practices, such as condom use, than males.
+In addition to the biological factors that put females at a higher risk of STDs, females may be less likely to negotiate safer sexual practices, such as condom use, than males.
 These social factors can significantly affect a female's sexual and reproductive health and subsequently, the health of her newborn baby.

-FIGURE 25 Rates of Chlamydia in Females, by Age, Rhode Island, 2015-2019
+FIGURE 25 Rates of Chlamydia in Females, by Age, Rhode Island, 2016-2020

 Over the past five years, rates of chlamydia in females have remained highest in the 20-29 age group, followed by the 19 and younger age group.
-In 2019, the rate of chlamydia among females in their 20s was nearly three times higher compared to any other age group.
+In 2020, the rate of chlamydia among females in their 20s was more than three times higher than any other age group.

-FIGURE 26 Screening for Chlamydia in Females Age 16-24, by Insurance Plan, Rhode Island, 2015-2019
+FIGURE 26 Screening for Chlamydia in Females Age 16-24, by Insurance Plan, Rhode Island, 2016-2020

 Through the Healthcare Effectiveness and Data Information Set (HEDIS), insurance claim data are used to calculate annual estimates of the percentage of sexually active females, age 16-24, who are screened for chlamydia.
 Commercial Health Plans include data from Blue Cross Blue Shield of Rhode Island, United Health Care, and Neighborhood Health Plan; Medicaid plans include data from Tufts Health, Neighborhood Health Plan, and United Health Care.
-In 2019 in Rhode Island, 67% of women enrolled in Medicaid and 66% of women enrolled in commercial health plans were screened for chlamydia.
-These figures are well above the national averages.
-Nationally, in 2018, 54% of women enrolled in Medicaid and 44% enrolled in commercial health plans were screened for chlamydia (National Committee for Quality Assurance).
+In 2020 in Rhode Island, 62% of women enrolled in Medicaid and 61% of women enrolled in commercial health plans were screened for chlamydia.